Alfred L. Jenkins

-Alfred L. Jenkins (September 14, 1916 – May 18, 2000) was an American diplomat, lecturer and author, born in Manchester, Georgia.
+Alfred L. Jenkins (September 14, 1916 – May 18, 2000) was an American diplomat, lecturer and writer, born in Manchester, Georgia.
 He was a political authority on Chinese-American relations and served under Presidents Lyndon B. Johnson and Richard Nixon.
 Jenkins has been called "Mr. China" and participated in Sino-American relations for more than twenty years.

 Early life and education

 Jenkins graduated from Emory University in 1938 and Duke University with an M.Ed. in 1976.
 He was also a student at the University of Chicago's National War College and attended the National College of Chiropractic in 1986.